kennetpostigo/react-reach/README.md

 # react-reach
-> A small library for data-fetching from GraphQL
+> A small library to for react to communicate with graphQL